Use synthetic division to perform each division. x4-1 / x-1

 Synthetic Division

-The Remainder Theorem states that when a polynomial f(x) is divided by a linear divisor x - c, the remainder of this division is equal to f(c).
-This theorem is useful in synthetic division as it allows us to quickly determine the remainder without fully performing the division.
-It also helps in understanding the relationship between the roots of the polynomial and its factors.
+The Remainder Theorem states that when a polynomial f(x) is divided by x - c, the remainder is f(c).
+This concept helps verify the result of synthetic division and understand the relationship between division and polynomial evaluation.